Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits: Introduction

-The control over transmon qubits $\{\ket{0},\ket{1}\}$, used to produce quantum gates and algorithms, is performed by external microwave fields.
-Through this manipulation, several types of errors may arise \cite{errors}, such as decoherence \cite{decoherence}, population leakage outside the computational subspace \cite{leakage1, leakage2}, coherent errors \cite{coh-errors}, and measurement errors \cite{meas-errors1, meas-errors2}.
-Among these, the most crucial limitation derives from the leakage of population upwards the anharmonic ladder $\ket{0}\to\ket{1}\to\ket{2}\to \cdots$, which limits the gate duration.
-The limitation stems from the Fourier bandwidth of a pulse: if the pulse is too short then its Fourier bandwidth is too large and contains frequency components close to resonance with the unwanted upper transition $\ket{1}\to\ket{2}$.
-The probability of such a leakage is reduced by increasing the gate duration (and hence squeezing the Fourier bandwidth), by pulse shaping or, furthermore, by using the so-called DRAG pulses \cite{DRAG}, which can be seen as an extension of the popular ``shortcuts to adiabaticity'' method \cite{STA}.
-In either cases, the idea is to eliminate the frequency components near resonance with the leakage transition $\ket{1}\to\ket{2}$.
-In two-qubit gates, leakage can be reduced by using a suitable synchronization of control parameters \cite{BarendsPRL2019}.
+The control over transmon qubits, used to produce quantum gates and algorithms, is performed by external microwave fields.
+Through this manipulation, several types of errors can arise \cite{Willsch_2017}, such as decoherence \cite{Burnett_2019}, population leakage outside the computational subspace \cite{Wood_2018,PhysRevA.94.032321}, and coherent (unitary) errors \cite{greene2021errormitigationstabilizermeasurement}.
+Among these, the most crucial limitation derives from leakage of population outside of the computational subspace, which limits the gate duration.
+The limitation stems from the Fourier bandwidth of a pulse: if the pulse is too short, then its Fourier bandwidth is too large and contains frequency components close to resonance with unwanted upper transitions.
+The probability of such a leakage can be reduced by increasing the gate duration (and hence squeezing the Fourier bandwidth), by pulse shaping, active leakage cancellation, or most often, by using the so-called DRAG pulses \cite{DRAG, Dragog, theis2018counteracting,chiaro2025activeleakagecancellationsingle}, which can be seen as an extension of the popular “shortcuts to adiabaticity” method \cite{shortcut}.
+Furthermore, different extension of the DRAG method have been developed, such as pulse shaping in the frequency domain \cite{hyyppa2024reducing}, or using optimal control \cite{werninghaus2021leakage}.
+In most cases, the idea is to eliminate the frequency components near resonance with the leakage transitions of higher energy levels.
+In two-qubit gates, leakage can be reduced by using a suitable synchronization of control parameters \cite{Barends_2019}, or by suitable pulse shaping, such as using Slepian pulses \cite{martinis2014fast}.